asteroidai/blog/posts/agents.md

 ---
 title: 'Evaluating Generalist Agents'
 date: '2024-11-11T00:07:44.675Z'
-description: 'Testing generalist agents is hard, and we need evaluation techniques that can keep up with them.'
+description: 'Evaluating generalist agents is hard, and we need evaluation techniques that can keep up with them.'
 thumbnail: '/img/blog/head.jpg'
 ---

 # You Also Need Supervision

 <div style="background-color: #f8f9fa; border-left: 4px solid #0066cc; padding: 1rem; margin: 2rem 0;">
-<strong>TL;DR:</strong> We're launching Sentinel, a new way of making agents easier to build, more reliable and more useful, by adding automated supervision and human-in-the-loop controls. <a href="https://calendly.com/david-mlcoch-entropy-labs/entropy-labs-demo">Reach out for beta access</a> and we'll help you integrate into your existing system in a few lines of code.
+<strong>TL;DR:</strong> Agents are more reliable and less error prone when they have runtime supervision and evaluation.
+We're launching <strong>Sentinel</strong>, a new way of making agents easier to build, more reliable and more useful, by adding automated supervision and human-in-the-loop controls. <a href="https://calendly.com/david-mlcoch-entropy-labs/entropy-labs-demo">Reach out for beta access</a> and we'll help you integrate into your existing system in a few lines of code.
 </div>